 The anger with which Mike had delivered his threat shocked Martin.
 He answered, “Yes, Sir.”

 “Now that the little matter in the front is taken care of, convince me that you want to work here,” Mike said as he leaned back in his chair.

 Martin replied, “I figured after that episode out front that I didn’t have a chance at having a job here.”

 “So why are you still here?” asked Mike with a smile.

-“The hope that I still have a chance.”
+“The hope that I still had a chance.”